-When using the Multi Picture function (see page 16), the Active Picture selection will be shown as in the example below:
+Note: When using the Multi Picture function (see "Multi Picture panel" on page 15) on the PA322UHD or X841UHD models (by selecting either a Picture-In-Picture or Picture-By-Picture mode), the Active Picture selection will be shown at the top of the panel as in the example below:

-Use this to select which Active Picture is going to have the Picture Mode settings applied.
+Use this to select which Active Picture the Picture Mode settings are to be applied to.
 Different Picture Modes can be applied to each Picture.